-• First, the hotel must be a "qualified lodging facility."
-A qualified lodging facility is a hotel, motel or other establishment more than one-half of the dwelling units in which are used on a transient basis, unless wagering

-- activities are conducted at or in connection with such facility by any person who is engaged in the business of accepting wagers and who is legally authorized to engage in such business at or in connection with such facility.
-Accordingly, we are not permitted to have gambling or wagering activity on the premises of our hotel property or to earn income from gambling or wagering activities; and - Second, the hotel manager must be an "eligible independent contractor."
-An eligible independent contractor is an independent contractor that, at the time the management contract is entered into, is actively engaged in the trade or business of operating qualified lodging facilities for any person not related to us or any of our taxable REIT subsidiaries.
-For this purpose, an independent contractor means any person (1) that does not own (taking into account relevant attribution rules) more than 35% of our capital stock, and (2) with respect to which no person or group owning directly or indirectly (taking into account relevant attribution rules) 35% or more of our capital stock owns 35% or more directly or indirectly (taking into account relevant attribution rules) of the ownership interest in the contractor.
+- First, the hotel must be a "qualified lodging facility."
+A qualified lodging facility is a hotel, motel or other establishment more than one-half of the dwelling units in which are used on a transient basis, unless wagering activities are conducted at or in connection with such facility by any person who is engaged in the business of accepting wagers and who is legally authorized to engage in such business at or in connection with such facility.
+Accordingly, we are not permitted to have gambling or wagering activity on the premises of our hotel property or to earn income from gambling or wagering activities; and - Second, the hotel must be managed by an "eligible independent contractor."
+An eligible independent contractor is an independent contractor is an independent contractor that, at the time the management contract is entered into, is actively engaged in the trade or business of operating qualified lodging facilities for any person not related to us or any of our taxable REIT subsidiaries.
+For this purpose, an independent contractor means any person (1) that does not own (taking into account relevant attribution rules) more than 35% of our capital stock, and (2) with respect to which no person or group owning directly or indirectly (taking into account relevant attribution rules) of the ownership interest.